#1 David Sharpe, EBV-Syracuse University Graduate

 U.S. Army veteran Michael Barbera is an award-winning consumer psychologist and strategy consultant for Fortune 50 companies.
 He is the CEO of Barbera Solutions, which is a consumer experience lab that conducts objective and actionable research to design phenomenal customer experiences.
 Many of his clients are found on television programs like ABC’s Shark Tank and Bravo’s Million Dollar Listing.

 Michael was recognized by the White House in 2015 for his work in entrepreneurship, including consumer behavior, product placement, development and validation of consumer emotions, consumer experiences, and business growth strategies.
-You can learn more about Michael and his work at michaelbarbera.co.
+Learn more about Michael and his work.

 #14 Tara Hutchinson, V-WISE graduate